The Department of Public Safety is made up of Sinclair Police, Public Safety and the Communications Center.

 Values: Sinclair Police Officers shall utilize professionalism, integrity, honesty and accountability to support their oath as sworn law enforcement officers.

-The department employs over 60 part-time Security Information Officers, two student officers, and two administrative/clerical staff.
+The department employs part-time Safety Information Officers, student officers, and administrative/clerical staff.
 The members of these units do not have statutory arrest powers, but work to assist with security matters, provide additional "eyes and ears" across the campus and maintain the records division.

-The Englewood location along with the Huber Heights and Mason are patrolled by Safety Information Officers (SIOs).
+The Englewood location along with the Huber Heights, Centerville and Mason are patrolled by Safety Information Officers (SIOs).
 These officers have received additional training in First Aid, CPR, AED and vehicle assists.

 The department also employs a part-time Safety Coordinator who reviews all injuries that may occur at any campus, administers the campus emergency plans and coordinates the National Weather Service's Storm Ready program at all of the campuses.